top of page

 This dog-friendly cafe and bar in Singapore was opened in 2022 by the popular artisan plant shop The Nursery.
 The eatery features a lovely botanical, nature-inspired interior with Instagram-worthy decor.
 And their alfresco area offers you and your pets a shaded spot to dine with a beautiful Gambas Crescent view.

 A cafe by day and bar at night, their menu offers a wide selection of brunch, bar bites, and drinks.
 For brunch, you can try their classic Bacon and Egg Waffle.
 And from 3 pm onwards, there are Crispy Mid-Wings, Sotong Balls, and Truffle Mozzarella Pizza to enjoy.
-You can also pair your dishes with drinks like an iced latte or coconut cooler.
+You can also pair your dishes with drinks like an iced latte or a coconut cooler.
 Or you can pick from their alcohol collection starring wine, cocktails, and draft beer.

 Pet Menu: No